mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 The MongoDB CLI project welcomes all contributors and contributions regardless of skill or experience level.
 If you are interested in helping with the project, please follow our [guidelines](#code-contribution-guidelines).

+## Autoclose stale issues and PRs

+- After 30 days of no activity (no comments or commits are on an issue/PR) we automatically tag it as "stale" and add a message: ```This issue/PR has gone 30 days without any activity and meets the project's definition of "stale".
+This will be auto-closed if there is no new activity over the next 60 days.
+If the issue is still relevant and active, you can simply comment with a "bump" to keep it open, or add the label "not_stale".
+Thanks for keeping our repository healthy!```
+- After 60 more days of no activity we automatically close the issue/PR.

 ### Code Contribution Guidelines